sheyiphunmi/Flower-Classification/README.md

 * `--epochs`: The number of epochs to train the model (Default: 15).
 * `--batch_size`: The batch size for training (Default: 64)

-`predict.py is used to make predictions on new images of flowers.
-You can run this script using the following command:
+To make predictions new images of flowers using the trained model, run the `predict.py` using the following command:

 ```
 python predict.py /path/to/image /path/to/checkpoint --top_k <number_of_top_predictions> --category_names <path_to_category_names> --gpu <use_gpu>